Soyvolon/ChristysThirstyBeerRides/docs/README.md

 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### ROUTE and STOPS:
-Starting at Avid Brew Co. we will meander our way through St. Pete to Hops and Props, Overflow Brewing, the new Edge Collective Market Place and back to Avid Brew Co.
+Starting at Bayboro Brewing - Route TBD

 ### DISTANCE and SPEED:
 5 (ish) miles ... maybe a little more, maybe a little less at a very casual speed.

 ### CHECK IN
-Arrive as early as 1:30 pm to check-in and enjoy a beer before we roll out.
+Arrive as early as 2:00 pm to check-in and enjoy a beer before we roll out.
 Check-in before partaking for drink specials!!

 ### ROLL OUT TIME
-2:30 PM
+3:00 PM

 !> RIDE FEE: $10 for advanced RSVP's ($15 day of ride) - and get $5 back to use at St. Pete Bicycle & Fitness!! <br />
 **Need a bike? $25 advanced RSVP only**